siutin/Node-FileFinder/README.md

-#Node-FileFinder
+# Deprecated

+# Node-FileFinder

-a Node JS Library for searching files and return a array result.
+a Node JS Library for searching files and returning a array result.

-#Setup
+# Setup

 	npm install Node-FileFinder

-#Example
+# Example

 	// set the base directory
 	var nodeFileFinder  = new NodeFileFinder({startfrom: startfrom});